What Owners and Operators Can Do

 About the Dams Sector Suspicious Activity Reporting Tool

-Reports submitted via the online tool will be available to appropriate stakeholders across the sector for further analysis and shared with the Department's National Infrastructure Coordinating Center.
+Reports submitted through the SAR tool will be available to appropriate sector stakeholders for further analysis and will be shared with the National Infrastructure Coordinating Center to ensure notification to appropriate authorities.

 For additional information, please contact the Dams Sector-Specific Agency at email@example.com.